Want to see the Statue of Liberty and Ellis Island when you’re in NYC next? Make sure you know these five things before you go!

 Plan Your Tickets WAY in Advance

 Before my first trip to NYC, I was hoping to hold off on booking my tickets until I knew which day was going to have the best weather.
-With my trip taking place in late December, last minute rain and snow was common, and my goal was to see the Statue of Liberty on one of the days where it was only overcast.
+With my trip taking place in late December, last minute rain and snow were common, and my goal was to see the Statue of Liberty on one of the days where it was only overcast.
 This was a HUGE mistake.

 Even in the off-season, crown tickets booked up a month ahead of time, with pedestal tickets selling out a week later.
 I went ahead and purchased my reserve ticket which allowed me access to the Statue of Liberty and Ellis Island (ferry ride included) but there were no bells and whistles.